uohack/web-basics/README.md

 </html>
 ```

 You're going to use the h1 tag more than once in that page, probably for the headline of the article as well.
 But you only want the flag to be big and green.
 Well, you can use an ID to target **only** the element with the `#flag` ID.
 How do you do that?
-Well, you use the pound sign before the ID.
+Well, in your CSS you add a rule for IDs using the pound sign before the name of the ID.

 ```css
 #flag {